driftAbout/whiteboard_challenges/challenge_10/README.md

-# Whiteboard Challenge 09
+# Whiteboard Challenge 10

-  ## Problem Domain
+>## Problem Domain

+### Check Braces

+  1. Write a function checkBraces() to examine whether the pairs and the orders of { and } are correct in a string, using a Stack.

+### Binary Search

-  Write a function which accepts n and a linked list as it's arguments, and will return the nth from last node in a linked list
+  1. Write a function that accepts n and a sorted array as it's arguments, and implement binary search on the array using n as the value to search.

+  2. If found, return the value n and the location in the array as {value: n, index: i}, else return null

-  ## Solution
+ >## Solution

+  ### Check Braces

-  - validate that n is a number and that the linked list is a linked list, if not, return null
+  - Validate the the input is a string.
+Return an error if not.

-  - Set a counter
+  - Create a new instance of a stack.

+  - Split the string into an array of characters

+  - Return the value of the iteration of the array using Array.prototype.every

+    - Add each opening curly brace into the stack

+    - pop an item off the stack every time a closing curly brace is found

+    - If the stack is empty, and a pop is attempted, pop returns null, this means there was not unmatched set of braces

+   ### Binary Search

+   - Validate the arguments.
+If the first argument is not a number or the second item is not an array, throw an error.

+   - Before initiating a search, check to see if the value to search is even in the range of the array, return null if not

+   - Create a function to calculate teh mid point between two numbers, rounding down to the nearest whole number.

+   - Set variables to track minimum, middle, and maximum endpoint indexes.

-  - Set a variable as a reference to the head
+   - set a flag to use to stop the while loop if the item is found

-  - Loop through the linked list from beginning to end
+   - iterate over the array with a while loop

+      - if the given value is equal to the value at the current index then set exists to true

+      - if the value was not equal, check to see if the min index is equal to the max index.  if so the value was not found so return false.

-  - When the counter is greater than n, start iterating from the beginning with the variable
+      - If the value is greater than the value at the current index, reset the search indexes

-  - When the loop finishes, the variable witht eh delayed start is now n nodes from the end
+        - mid = mid + 1

+        - min = mid

+        - max = max

+        - mid = floor ( max - min/ 2 ) + mid

-  - if the counter is less than n the offset was out of range so return null
+      - If the value is less than the value at the current index, reset the search indexes

+        - mid = mid - 1

+        - max = mid

+        - min = min

+        - mid = min - floor ( max - min/ 2 )

+     - if exists is true, return the value and index as an object.

-  ## Tests
+>## Tests

-  ### ```lib/nd.js``` and ```lib/sll.js``` are used to create test data.

   ### Valid input